poga/spacer/README.md

 # Spacer

-Spacer is a serverless function platform for a new way to build businesses around technology.
+Spacer provides a new way to build businesses around technology.

-Spacer is designed to be **minimal** and **simple**.
-Its architecture is simple enough to run on a PaaS such as [Heroku](https://www.heroku.com/) or on a kubernetes cluster.

 Spacer provides a fast **edit-save-reload** development cycle.
 No redeployment or rebuilding image is needed.